Sami-Wafula/python-ML/README.md

 # python-ML
 python machine learning
-- Simple python code to predict future prices based on previous trends.
-Source:https://thecleverprogrammer.com/2020/11/14/stock-price-prediction-using-machine-learning/
+- Simple python script to predict future prices based on previous trends.
+Source:(https://thecleverprogrammer.com/2020/11/14/stock-price-prediction-using-machine-learning/)
 - Download data from Yahoo Finance by searching for the desired company from the search bar, then navigate to the historical data section and the click download, OR;
-- You can use your own data sets as long as they are of the desired format (refer to Yahoo Finance data set to view the desired format)
+- You can use your own data sets as long as they are of the desired format (refer to Yahoo Finance data set samples to view the desired format)

+ ## usage
+- change the file path names to point to the data set file on your computer. *be sure to use the correct python filepath convention*
+- to run the script from the command line;
+ - launch cmd
+ - navigate to the directory where your python script is located
+ - launch the script by typing python script_name.py. *change script_name.py to correspond to the actual name of your python script file*